PrateekDutta2001/Hotel-Booking-Analysis/README.md

 As a result of all these analyses, I aim to find best model to predict hotel booking cancellations with tree-based algorithms based on rest of the features found in the dataset.
 The goal of predictive analysis is to avoid overfitting and find the model that has the highest accuracy.

+Hotel industry is a very volatile industry and the bookings depend on variety of factors such as type of hotels, seasonality, days of week and many more.
+This makes analyzing the patterns available in the past data more important to help the hotels plan better.
+Using the historical data, hotels can perform various campaigns to boost the business.
+We can use the patterns to predict the future bookings using time series or decision trees.